gloveboxes/contoso-sales-azure-openai-assistant/README.md

 # Contoso Sales Assistant Built with the Azure OpenAI Assistant API and Chainlit

+## Documentation

+See the full documentation at [Contoso Sales Assistant](https://gloveboxes.github.io/contoso-sales-azure-openai-assistant/)

 ## Run

 1. rename the `.env.example` file to `.env` and fill in the required values.